Stability Analysis for Electromagnetic Waveguides. Part 1: Acoustic and Homogeneous Electromagnetic Waveguides: Stability for Maxwell's equations

 If the Dirichlet and Neumann eigenvalues are distinct, the eigenvector $\bfE$ must reduce to either a gradient or a curl.
 This is the case, e.g., for a circular domain $D$.
-In the case of a common Dirichlet and Neumann eigenvalue, $\lambda_i = \mu_j$, we obtain a multiple eigenvalue $\beta^2 = \omega^2 - \lambda_i = \omega^2 - \mu_j$, with the eigenspace consisting of vectors:
+In the case of a common Dirichlet and Neumann eigenvalue, $\lambda_i = \mu_j$, we obtain a multiple eigenvalue $\beta^2 = \omega^2 - \lambda_i = \omega^2 - \mu_j$, with the eigenspace consisting of linear combinations of the vectors